tenchi-security/zanshin-cli/README.rst

 **Options**:

--  ``--following-ids UUID``: Only summarize alerts from the specified following, defaults to all.
+-  ``--following-ids UUID``: Only summarize alerts from thespecified following, defaults toall.
 -  ``--help``: Show this message and exit.

 ``zanshin summary scan``